 - Using in a place where help is easily available

 - Staggering your usage with a friend’s by waiting 5 to 10 minutes before the other person uses

 - looking out for your friends and staying alert for signs of overdose that include severe sleepiness, slow heartbeat, and shallow breathing

 - carry a naloxone kit, now available for free for students and friends and family of students from Student Health Service.
 All naloxone appointments are kept completely confidential.

 Often, an overdose can look like someone is sleeping.
 If you see someone passed out at a party or after using drugs, try to shake them awake.
 If they are unresponsive to noise and being shaken, they have probably overdosed.

 If you spot or suspect an overdose, call 9.1.1 immediately.
 An overdose is a medical emergency.

 Get help at UBC

 More information about fentanyl and naloxone kits

-If you use drugs or plan to use, you can be prepared and help save lives with a naloxone kit and overdose training, now available for free for students and friends and family of students from Student Health Service.
+You can be prepared and help save lives with a naloxone kit and overdose training, now available completely confidentially and free for people at risk of an opioid overdose and people likely to witness and respond to an overdose (such as a family or friend of someone at risk) from Student Health Service.